Database Security Digest – September 2016

 Last month Fancy Bear crew hacked World Anti-Doping Agency (WADA) again.
 The previous attack had been made by exploiting SQL-injection, but this one – by account hijacking.
 Stolen and published sensitive data contains medical information on athletes, which has already led to series of scandals due to concealment of truthful data by the agency.

-Among other remarkable events are massive data leaks: Rambler (100 million accounts), Last.fm (43 millions), QIP.ru (33 millions).
+Among other remarkable events are massive data leaks: Rambler (100 million accounts), Last.fm (43 million accounts), QIP.ru (33 million accounts).
 And Yahoo holds the record – 500 million accounts!

 Two new exploits appeared at www.exploit-db.com for MySQL and its derivatives.
 The first one is for local credentials disclosure for MySQL 5.5.45 on Windows (x64).
 The second is the exploit of infamous CVE-2016-6662 on MySQL/MarinaDB/PerconaDB.
 It can be used for code execution and privilege escalation.